qhwa/blog/posts/2023/10-19-decision-tables-in-elixir-applications-part-1.md

 code = Tablex.CodeGenerator.generate(table)
 ```

-The compiled code will closely resemble the following:
+The generated code will closely resemble the following:

 ```elixir
 case {user, order} do